Back to EXPLORE Astro

 “WHAT SHOULD I BUY?”

 When considering which telescope to buy, the first question you should ask is: What do you want to use it for?
-Do you want to look at the moon and planets?
-Or do you want to see deep space objects like galaxies, star clusters and nebulae?
-Do you want to do some astrophotography?
+Are you primarily interested in viewing the Moon and planets?
+Would you rather explore deep-sky objects such as galaxies, star clusters, and nebulae?
+Or are you hoping to try your hand at astrophotography?

-If you are willing to spend the money, catadioptric telescopes offer the versatility to do both terrestrial viewing and deep sky viewing well.
+If you are willing to spend the money, catadioptric telescopes offer the versatility to do both planetary viewing and deep sky viewing well.
+Experienced planet observers often prefer larger aperture Schmidt-Cassegrains or Maksutov-Cassegrains because they can get higher magnification in a more portable package.
 They tend to be more expensive than reflectors but cheaper than refractors.

 “HOW DO I USE MY TELESCOPE?”